chinthakaek/AI-NGFW-Gateways-Latency-Testing/README.md

 *   **CSV Upload option:** Upload prompts as a CSV to do tests with randomized prompts.
 If the CSV contains 5 prompts and if you select to run 100, it will randomly repeat the prompts.
 ---

+## 📁 Repository Structure & Application Versions

+Depending on your testing environment and the complexity of your evaluation, this repository offers three different versions of the Latency Test Tool.

+### 1. `app.py` (Standard Version)
+The baseline empirical latency tester.
+This version is ideal for standard Generative AI traffic testing (UC1 to UC4) using standard AWS Bedrock models (like Claude 3 Haiku).
+It includes the core analytics dashboard, warm/cold connection profiling, and PDF report generation.

+### 2. `app-thinking.py` (Advanced Models & Prisma AIRS)
+This version introduces advanced payload handling and API integrations, designed for testing the absolute limits of Layer 7 firewall inspection.
+* **Extended Thinking Support:** Includes dynamic token math and API formatting to support "thinking" models (e.g., Claude 3.7 Sonnet).
+This forces the firewall to hold TCP connections open and inspect massive, hidden token streams before a final response is generated.
+* **Prisma AIRS API Integration (UC5):** Adds a 5th Use Case to test direct REST API intercepts using the Prisma AIRS API (`/v1/scan/sync/request`).
+* **Sequential CSV Prompting:** Allows bulk uploading of Benign and Jailbreak prompts to simulate varied, real-world user traffic sequentially.
+* **Selective Database Management:** Allows clearing specific Use Case data from the database directly from the UI without wiping the entire log file.

+### 3. `appv3_multi-eni.py` (Automated "Zero-Commit" Architecture)
+The ultimate "Set-and-Forget" version.
+This script includes everything from `app-thinking.py`, but adds low-level socket binding to automate firewall routing.
+It eliminates the need to manually commit PAN-OS firewall rules between scenario runs.
+* **Dynamic Source IP Binding:** Maps specific Use Cases directly to specific secondary IPs (ENIs) on your Ubuntu server.
+* **Custom Socket Routing:** Uses custom `urllib3` connection patching for AWS `boto3` and custom `HTTPAdapters` for Prisma AIRS `requests` to force traffic out of the designated local interface.
+* **Zero-Touch Firewalling:** By pre-configuring your PAN-OS policies based on three distinct source IPs, you can run UC1 through UC5 back-to-back in seconds under identical network conditions without waiting for firewall commits.

 ## 🏗️ Architecture Overview

 This application is designed to be deployed on an AWS EC2 instance (Ubuntu) functioning as the Client App Server.